sonic-net/DASH/documentation/general/design/dash-holistic-view.md

-This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) and provides an overview of the project, the supporting elements and the and DASH architecture.
+This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) and provides an overview of the project, the supporting elements and the and its architecture.

+![dash-words-cloud](./images/dash-words-cloud.png)

 DASH is an open source project whose final goal is to deliver high-speed network connectivity to critical cloud enterprise applications.

-![dash-words-cloud](./images/dash-words-cloud.png)

-DASH extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
+It extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
 The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

 ### Objectives